polarbub/DS2502/README.md

 This program, unlike many others, does read the identification rom of the DS2502, so it will give a comprehensive error when it finds a device that is not a DS2502 instead of a CRC one.
 This also allows it to handle having multiple DS2502s on the same OneWire bus.

-The software supports all DS2502 functions except writing to the status register.
-Adding support for that would be relatively simple though.
+The software has two main limitations.
+It doesn't support writing to the status register or crc checks on subsequent writes.
+Adding support for the former would be relatively simple, but I can't find an example of where the latter works.

 ## Hardware
 The programmer schematic in the hardware folder is just a copy of the first circuit of figure 8 in the [DS2502 datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/DS2502.pdf).
 The PCB is just a layed out version of the programmer.
 The arduino schematic shows how to hook up an Arduino to a DS2502 for reading only.